CARTAvis/carta-python/docs/source/quickstart.rst

 Inspecting the list of open images
 ----------------------------------

-The session's image list is heterogeneous: it may contain both ordinary frame-backed images (:obj:`carta.image.Image`) and color blending images (:obj:`carta.color_blending.ColorBlending`).
-Its order matches the image list panel shown in the frontend, as illustrated below.
+The session's views are heterogeneous: they may contain both ordinary images (:obj:`carta.image.Image`) and color blending images (:obj:`carta.color_blending.ColorBlending`).
+Their order matches the views panel shown in the frontend, as illustrated below.

 .. figure:: images/image_list.jpg
-   :alt: CARTA frontend image list panel showing frame-backed images and a color blending entry.
+   :alt: CARTA frontend views panel showing images and a color blending entry.
    :align: center

-   The frontend image list panel.
-Each row corresponds to an item returned by :obj:`carta.session.Session.image_list`, and its position in the list is the item's ``image_view_order``.
+   The frontend views panel.
+Each row corresponds to an item returned by :obj:`carta.session.Session.views`, and its position in the list is the item's ``view_index``.

 Use :meth:`carta.session.Session.images` and
-:meth:`carta.session.Session.color_blendings` to retrieve the two concrete image-view types directly, optionally filtering by their stable IDs.
+:meth:`carta.session.Session.color_blendings` to retrieve the two concrete view types directly, optionally filtering by their stable IDs.

 .. code-block:: python

-    # All open image-view items, in display order
+    # All open views, in display order
-    items = session.image_list()
+    items = session.views()

+    # Select views by their current indices, preserving the requested order
+    selected = session.views(view_indices=[1, 0])

-    # Get frame-backed images or color blending images directly
+    # Get images or color blending images directly
     images = session.images()
     color_blendings = session.color_blendings()

-    # Every image-view item exposes its current image-view order
+    # Every view exposes its current view index
-    print(img0.image_view_order)
+    print(img0.view_index)

-    # Retrieve a specific item by image view order
+    # Retrieve a specific view by view index
-    img = session.image_by_id(image_view_order=0)
+    img = session.view_by_id(view_index=0)
-    cb = session.image_by_id(image_view_order=1)
+    cb = session.view_by_id(view_index=1)

     # Filter by stable IDs when needed
-    images = session.images(file_ids=[img0.file_id, img1.file_id])
+    images = session.images(image_ids=[img0.image_id, img1.image_id])
     color_blendings = session.color_blendings(
         color_blending_ids=[cb.color_blending_id]
     )